Unfair dismissals - What you need to know

 It is important to note that there is a 21-day time limit for making an unfair dismissal application.
 In limited circumstances, the time may be extended if the Fair Work Commission (FWC) is satisfied that there are exceptional circumstances.
-These include:
+Relevant to that question are:

 - the reason for delay

-- whether the person first became aware of the dismissal after it had taken effect
+- when the person first became aware of the dismissal after it had taken effect

 - any action taken by the person to dispute the dismissal